VledicFranco/census/docs/google-compute-engine-setup.md

 To setup the project on Google Compute Engine the following must be done:

-0. Setup `gcutil`
+1. Setup `gcutil`
-1. Create the Census Framework network.
+2. Create the Census Framework network.
-2. Install Census Control on a booteable disk.
+3. Install Census Control on a bootable disk.
-3. Install Census Engine on a booteable disk.
+4. Install Census Engine on a bootable disk.
-4. Create a disk snapshot of the Census Engine disk.
+5. Create a disk snapshot of the Census Engine disk.
-5. Add the Census Engine startup script to Google Cloud Storage.
+6. Add the Census Engine startup script to Google Cloud Storage.
-6. Check the configuration in the Census Control `instance` package.
+7. Check the configuration in the Census Control `instance` package.
-7. Start the Census Control service.
+8. Start the Census Control service.

-### 0 Setup gcutil
+### 1 Setup gcutil

 Check [this](https://developers.google.com/compute/docs/gcutil/) link to install and setup `gcutil`.